The projected dynamic linear model for time series on the sphere: Introduction

 \subsection{The projected normal distribution}

 A recurring and critical shortcoming of existing work is the reliance on the vM(F) and wrapped normal distributions, which have restricted shapes and may not be flexible enough for the demands of real data.
-This has motivated a surge of recent interest by \cite{pml1998jasa}, \cite{ng2005jas}, \cite{wg2013sm}, and \cite{hbv2017ba} in the projected normal distribution for non-dynamic data.
-If $\Bx\sim\textrm{N}_n(\Bmu\com\BSigma)$, then $\Bu=\Bx/||\Bx||_2\in S^{n-1}$ has the \textbf{projected normal distribution}, denoted $\Bu\sim\textrm{PN}_n(\Bmu\com\BSigma)$.
+This has motivated a surge of recent interest in the projected normal distribution for non-dynamic data \citep{pml1998jasa,ng2005jas,wg2013sm,hbv2017ba}.
+If $\Bx\sim\textrm{N}_n(\Bmu\com\BSigma)$, then $\Bu=\Bx/||\Bx||_2\in S^{n-1}$ has the \emph{projected normal distribution}, denoted $\Bu\sim\textrm{PN}_n(\Bmu\com\BSigma)$.
 One of the advantages of this parametric family is that it encompasses much more flexible distributional shapes than its competitors.
 The formula for the projected normal density on the unit circle is given in \cite{wg2013sm}, and Figure~\ref{fig:pn} displays examples of the shapes it can exhibit.
 Whereas the vM(F) and wrapped normals densities are only ever symmetric and unimodal, the projected normal density can be asymmetric, bimodal, and antipodal.
 This means that a fully Bayesian model based on the projected normal distribution has the potential to generate much more flexible predictive distributions.

 Another advantage of this class of distributions is that the connection to the normal distribution enables convenient statistical computation.
 Considering the static case for a moment, if we observe $\Bu\sim\textrm{PN}_n(\Bmu\com\BSigma)$, we can think of this as a partially observed Gaussian random vector $\Bx=r\Bu\sim\textrm{N}_n(\Bmu\com\BSigma)$, where the length $r>0$ is an unobserved latent variable.
-This representation enables classical inference for the parameters $\Bmu$ and $\BSigma$ via the EM algorithm as in \cite{pml1998jasa}, and it enables Bayesian inference via a Gibbs sampler that alternates between sampling the parameters and sampling the length, as in \cite{ng2005jas}.
+This representation enables classical inference for the parameters $\Bmu$ and $\BSigma$ via an EM algorithm \citep{pml1998jasa} or Bayesian inference via a Gibbs sampler that alternates between sampling the parameters and sampling the length \citep{ng2005jas}.
 In this way, the introduction of the latent length functions as a data augmentation in the same spirit as \cite{ac1993jasa} for Bayesian probit regression or \cite{dr1994jrssb} for Gaussian mixture models.